2014 Toronto municipal election

-The 2014 Toronto municipal election was held on October 27, 2014, to elect a mayor and 44 city councillors in Toronto, Ontario, Canada.
+Municipal elections were held on October 27, 2014, to elect a mayor and 44 city councillors in Toronto, Ontario, Canada.
 In addition, school trustees were elected to the Toronto District School Board, Toronto Catholic District School Board, Conseil scolaire de district du Centre-Sud-Ouest and Conseil scolaire de district catholique Centre-Sud.
 The election was held in conjunction with those held in other municipalities in the province of Ontario.
 Candidate registration opened on January 2, 2014, and closed on September 12, 2014, at 2pm EST.

 City council

 City councillors were elected to represent Toronto's 44 wards at Toronto City Council.
 36 out of 37 incumbent councillors were re-elected to their previous seat.